Alpha4-Labs/x-loyalty-bot/README.md

 ## Features

 - **Serverless Architecture**: Runs entirely on Cloudflare Workers (no paid VPS required).
-- **Automatic Polling**: Scheduled triggers check for new engagements every 15 minutes.
+- **Automatic Polling**: Scheduled triggers check for new engagements (hourly on free tier, more frequent on paid).
 - **Mention Tracking**: Rewards users who mention your brand's Twitter handle.
 - **Smart Deduplication**: High water mark + KV storage ensures each tweet is only rewarded once.
 - **Partner Portal Integration**: Twitter handle configured in Partner Portal (single source of truth).